You are currently browsing the category archive for the ‘towns’ category.

 Trinity Methodist Church

-Down a dirt road in the woods of West Tisbury near Indian Hill, is Christiantown.
+Down a dirt road in the woods of West Tisbury lies Christiantown.

 Christiantown was established in 1659 by Wampanoag sachem Takemmy as a home for Native American converts to Christianity.